mbid/mbid.github.io/posts/control-flow-for-datalog/index.md

 Now, if we infer that `a0 = a1` holds, then the functionality axiom for `foo` lets us deduce `First() = Second()`.
 Thus, we sometimes infer equalities in a type even if no rule explicitly enforces that equality.
 So what would be needed here is that we forbid rules from equating elements of enum types and all types for which there exists (transitively) a function into an enum type.
-That would usage of `enum` types in many instances though.
+That would rule out using `enum` types in many instances though.

 From what I can tell, the most straightforward option for now is to just not enforce injectivity of constructors.
 Obfuscated in category theoretic language, this would mean that Eqlog's `enum` types are [*amalgamated sum* or *pushout*](https://en.wikipedia.org/wiki/Pushout_(category_theory)) types.